 What is it?
 The Self-Employment Contributions Act (SECA) is the 1954 law that governs the payment of all taxes that relate to folks who work for themselves.
 In addition to the general income tax, SECA tax payments account for the Social Security and Medicare portions of your tax burden.

 Who pays it?
-Any person who works for him or herself as a sole proprietor, independent contractor, partner, or member of an LLC will have self-employment or SECA tax payments apply to the net income generated by that person’s work and business.
+Any person who works for themself as a sole proprietor, independent contractor, partner, or member of an LLC will have self-employment or SECA tax payments apply to the net income generated by their work and business.

 Revenue requirements?
 Specifically, if you earn more than $400 from your business (or $108.28 as a church employee), you must pay self-employment taxes.